 I must quit smoking for New Year.
 Could someone please help with suggestions.
 I have tried everything.
 Thanks.

-By Lisa from MS
+By LISA MCGARRY from MS

 Find something new.
 Each time you smoke you have to walk 1 mile each time you smoke.